saberr26/Wayrec/README.md

 Requirements
 </h2>

-To run Waycast, you need the following dependencies installed on your system:
+To run Wayrec, you need the following dependencies installed on your system:

 wf-recorder: The core command-line screen recorder.